-Our results of operations can be adversely affected by labor shortages, turnover and labor cost increases.
+Our results of operations can be adversely affected by labor shortages, turnover and labor cost increases or any failure to effectively manage changes in our workforce.

 Labor is a primary component of operating our business.
-A number of factors may adversely affect the labor force available to us or increase labor costs, a shift towards remote work, higher unemployment subsidies, other government regulations and general macroeconomic factors.
-We also have experienced and may continue to experience additional pressure in our supply chain due to labor shortages, increased turnover rates and absenteeism associated with COVID-19.
-A sustained labor shortage or increased turnover rates within our employee base, caused by COVID-19 or as a result of general macroeconomic factors, could lead to increased costs, such as increased overtime to meet demand and increased wage rates and employee benefits costs to attract and retain employees, and could negatively affect our ability to efficiently operate our manufacturing and distribution facilities and overall business.
+A number of factors may adversely affect the labor force available to us or increase labor costs such as the shift towards hybrid or remote work arrangements, higher unemployment subsidies, other government regulations and general macroeconomic factors.
+A sustained labor shortage or increased turnover rates within our employee base could lead to increased costs, such as increased overtime to meet demand and increased wage rates and employee benefits costs to attract and retain employees and could negatively affect our ability to efficiently operate our manufacturing and distribution facilities and overall business.
 If we are unable to hire and retain employees capable of performing at a high-level, or if mitigation measures we may take to respond to a decrease in labor availability, such as overtime and third-party outsourcing, have negative effects, our business could be adversely affected.
 In addition, we distribute our products and receive raw materials primarily by truck.
 Reduced availability of trucking capacity due to shortages of drivers has caused an increase in the cost of transportation for us and our suppliers.
-An overall labor shortage, lack of skilled labor, increased turnover or labor inflation, caused by COVID-19 or as a result of general macroeconomic factors, could have a material adverse impact on our business, financial condition or operating results.
+An overall labor shortage, lack of skilled labor, increased turnover or labor inflation could have a material adverse impact on our business, financial condition or operating results.